All Products

 Important

-Before you modify any system files, create a snapshot of your system disk to back up configuration data.
-This lets you quickly restore the system if a problem occurs.
+Before you modify system files, create a snapshot of the system disk to enable quick rollback.

 1. Check the file attributes.